AxelTob/Algorithms-data-structures-and-complexity/README.md

 4. Finding the closest pair of points using Divide and Conquer
 5. Optimal alignment of strings using Dynamic Programming
 6. Using Ford-Fulkerson algorithm to calculate the maximum flow in a graph (Network flow)

+The data for the tests are found on course website - too big to upload on repo